5 Common Mistakes When Looking for Commercial Real Estate

 Ignoring Tenants’ Leases and Earnings

 If you invest in a building with tenants, analyze their current leases carefully.
 If others have signed short-term leases, in a few months or years you may find yourself with vacancies.
-Obviously, it would lower your income.
+It would lower your income.
 If any of your tenants are retailers, then you ask about sales.
-A major indicator of whether the business has sustainability would be the ratio of rent-to-sales.
+A major indicator of whether the business has sustainability would be the ratio of rent to sales.
 Leasing does not surpass nearly 5% of revenue in most markets.

 Be mindful that some tenants have unique provisions like co-tenancy, which ensures they are entitled to a discounted rent or cancelation of a contract whenever a large tenant vacates within the property.